Edmond Dantès: The engagement and the arrest

 The marriage never occurs, however.
 On the very night of their nuptial feast, Dantès is arrested as a suspected Bonapartist, a helper to Napoléon, and taken to see the public prosecutor, Gérard de Villefort.
 Edmond had been anonymously and falsely denounced by Danglars, Edmond's shipmate over whom he was promoted, and Fernand Mondego, a rival suitor for Mercédès' hand.
 Prosecutor De Villefort concludes that Edmond is innocent, and assures him that he will be released.
 He then asks for a piece of evidence cited in a letter denouncing Edmond to the authorities.
 The letter claims that on Edmond's last voyage, he made a stopover at the island of Elba, and received a letter from the deposed Emperor Napoléon.
 Edmond hands over the letter, which he received in the name of Captain Leclère, and of which the contents are unknown to Edmond.
 De Villefort throws the letter on the fire for the letter is addressed to his father.
 Once again he promises Edmond's speedy release.
-De Villefort has renounced his father, a staunch Bonapartist, and destroyed the letter to protect himself, not Edmond; to further protect his name, de Villefort sentences Edmond to imprisonment in the dreaded Chateau d'If, an island fortress from which no prisoner had ever escaped, and to which the most dangerous political prisoners are sent.
+De Ville fort has renounced his father, a staunch Bonapartist, and destroyed the letter to protect himself, not Edmond; to further protect his name, de Villefort sentences Edmond to imprisonment in the dreaded Château d'If, an island fortress from which no prisoner had ever escaped, and to which the most dangerous political prisoners are sent.

 Despair and near-suicide

-After six long years in solitary confinement in the dungeons of the Chateau, Edmond decides to commit suicide by starving himself.
+After six long years in solitary confinement in the dungeons of the Château, Edmond decides to commit suicide by starving himself.
 Fearing he will be forced to eat, he throws out his food in secrecy.
 After nearly six months, he hears scratching against the wall of his cell.
 Curiosity about the source of the noise inspires him to begin eating again.
-He taps on his wall several times, and when the scratching stops, he concludes that it is a prisoner trying to escape.
+He taps on his wall several times, and when the scratching stops, he concludes that it is a prisoner trying to run away.
 He then uses the saucepan on which his food is served to begin digging where he heard the scratching before in hopes that it was another prisoner digging his way to freedom.
 Dantès eventually breaks through enough of the wall that he is able to exchange a brief greeting with an old Italian abbé named Faria, sometimes called the "Mad Priest", who had indeed been attempting to dig to freedom.